JCoupalK/oauth2_imapsync/README.md

-# Office 365 to IMAP Mail Migration Tool
+# Synchronize Office 365 to IMAP

 ![ImapSync Logo](img/imapsync_pixel.png)

-A tool to synchronize emails from Office 365 to another IMAP server using OAuth2 authentication and ImapSync.
+A tool to synchronize emails from Office 365 to an IMAP server using OAuth2 authentication and ImapSync.

 ## Prerequisites